 The Day Google PageRank Died and Why

 October 24th, 2007 marked the day when PageRank died.
-It became virtually useless or worthless.
+It became virtually useless.
+At least the publicly visible one.
 Why?
 What was the purpose of Google PageRank in the first place?

 PageRank was revolutionary when it was introduced by Google.